Build & Add your App to Druva Marketplace

 Authentication, Authorization & Data Privacy

-Use industry-standard protocols for secure delegated access (OAuth 2.0 / OpenID Connect / API tokens)MANDATORY
+Use industry-standard protocols for secure delegated access, such as OAuth 2.0, OpenID Connect, or API tokensMANDATORY

-Encrypt data in transit using TLS 1.2 or higher (TLS 1.3 recommended)MANDATORY
+Encrypt data in transit using TLS 1.2 or higher; TLS 1.3 is recommendedMANDATORY

 Never store or log secrets, access tokens, passwords, or PII in plaintextMANDATORY